furkleindustries/accelerator-core/src/components/Cycler/Cycler.md

 ## Property arguments

-* `children (ReactNodeWithoutNullOrUndefined[])`: A list of any valid content that will be cycled through each time the component is clicked.
+* `children (ReadonlyArray<ReactNodeWithoutNullOrUndefined>)`: A list of any valid content that will be cycled through each time the component is clicked.
 * `className (string, optional)`: An optional, extra class name that will be passed on to the rendered container element.
 * `notifyOfChange ((current: ReactNodeWithoutNullOrUndefined, index?: number) => void, optional)`: An optional function which is fired by the `Cycler` instance whenever it cycles, passing the current content and its index to the function.
 This allows, for example, the `CyclingLink` component to optionally set an arbitrary state property to the value of the `Cycler`'s current text.